Galaxy-Wanderer/Node_and_mongo_deploy/README.md

 To get our server running we need to edit a nginx file:<br />
 `sudo nano /etc/nginx/sites-available/default`

-This will open a file, scroll down to the 'location / {}' place and write in:
+This will open a file, scroll down to the 'location / {}' place and write in:<br />
 `
     location / {
         proxy_pass http://localhost:5000; #whatever port your app runs on